veloboot/mcgov/README.md

 ## Why HODL?

-McGov is the start of an on-chain governance project that will be governed by, you guessed it, on-chain governance.
-This should thrill the Y-combinator heart in many a fan.
-Direct intrinsic value that has the possibility to help a many future DAO projects wherever Solidity is found and then wherever the community decides to take it next.
+McGov is the first project to enable multi-class on-chain governance and its future development will be governed by multi-class on-chain governance.
+Initial juicebox investors will be given more weight through a founder class.
+The UI will introduce a fee-based factory contract and fees will be distributed among holders.